-Our annual International Student Employability Forum enables international students to gain key insights into how to build employability skills in Australia during University and transition into graduate employment.
+The International Student Employability Forum provided international students with key insights into how to build employability skills in Australia during University and transition into graduate employment.
 Previous Forum Q&A panels have consisted of international student alumni and industry representatives.
-The next International Student Employability Forum will be held in Semester 1 2020.

-Are you considering returning to your home country after the completion of your degree?
-This new workshop will provide final year international students with information on what you can be doing now to prepare for the job market back home.
+This workshop provided final year international students with information on how to prepare for the job market back home.

-Hear directly from experts in migration law on visa pathway options for international students who would like to begin their career in Australia, based on current research.
+Experts in migration law present information on visa pathway options for international students who would like to begin their career in Australia, based on current research.